+44 (0)1372 209936

 Many organisations offering professional training, certification and accreditation already have members across the world.
 English-language certifications produced in countries like the USA, Canada, Australia and the UK are held in high regard by people in other countries and, as a result, are in high demand.

-If a professional association is striving to better the career prospects of its members and improve their knowledge of the subject matter, then a test of their competency in the Body of Knowledge (BoK) should not depend on their level of English; English proficiency can be tested using a TOEFL test.
+If a professional association is striving to better the career prospects of its members and improve their knowledge of the subject matter, then a test of their competency in the Body of Knowledge (BoK) should not depend on their level of English.
+What are you wanting to test?
+The candidates’ knowledge of English or their knowledge of the subject matter?

 In order to determine which language to tackle first, it is useful to look at the country from which you are receiving the greatest level of demand.
+For many of our US-based clients, this may mean translating an examination and its accompanying materials into Spanish, before expanding into other languages.

 • Accounting